 Togbega, I’d like to thank you personally for supporting my economic efforts on behalf of the natural herbs in Ghana in such selfless way and with such great involvement.
 Without your help, a lot of what has been accomplished would not have been possible.
 I have traveled extensively through Africa and in particular through Ghana.
 In a way, my economic activities are an attempt on my part to compensate for the century-long exploitation by colonialism of a continent I have come to love dearly.

+I’ve been studying the history of African medicinal herbs for some time now and I feel it is important to make this knowledge, which to a large extent has been passed from generation to generation, accessible to Europeans.
+I strongly believe that fulfilling this goal will also contribute to the economic success of the people of Ghana in the future as it has done during the past two years.
 The traditional knowledge of the herbalists, passed on from generation to generation can also be used in a modified form by Europeans.
 Why shouldn’t natural substances have the same effect on us that they have on Africans?
 The media has promoted world-wide a products for vitality.
 These are mostly chemical products, which have many side effects and under certain circumstances can even lead to death.
 In spite of these drawbacks, they have been sold millions times.
 Ghanaians on the other hand have been using a natural plant extract for centuries for the same problem.

 Our goal is to acquaint Europeans with this plant extract as a natural alternative to the „chemical blast“ in the hope that many people – man as well woman – will choose this natural product in the future.